 As the capital city of Portugal, Lisbon is charismatic and stunning in every way.
 You can sense the rich history in the city with a hint of modernism.
 Gastronomy is one of the highlights and not to mention the nightlife.
 You cannot even tell that the city went through a devasting earthquake.

-What I like most about Lisbon is the laid-back culture.
+What I like most about Lisbon is its laid-back culture.
 I love how people can just have a relaxing afternoon at the park, sipping beer or wine and enjoying the weather and sunset.
 The people I’ve met have been so friendly and helpful.
 I really wished I can speak the language and learn more about Portuguese culture.

 So whether you visit Lisbon for a quick weekend trip or long-term stay, you will fall in love with the city and want to return someday.

 Disclosure: This post may contain affiliate links.
-If you buy something through them, I will receive a small commission at no additional cost to you.
+If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
-For more information, please read our disclosure for more info.
+For more information, please read the disclosure for more info.

-What to do in Lisbon
+What to do in Lisbon as a solo traveller

 Lisbon is the biggest city in Portugal, and you can leisurely see the city in 3-4 days.
 Stroll through Chiado, Bairro Alto, Alfama (neighbourhoods in Lisbon) and everywhere in between to see the best historical attractions.

 Lisbon is a compact city and is best visited on foot.
-I’ve always love to see a city on foot.
+I’ve always loved to see a city on foot.
 Not only do I get an up-close and personal experience with the city but walking is also a sustainable way to travel.

 But some of the hills can be pretty daunting.
 If your legs are tired of climbing all the hills in Lisbon, hop on Tram 28 and see most of the sites on the tram.

 If you want to do what the locals do, buy beer from the local store and bring it back to the viewpoint, then enjoy your beverage, listen to music and enjoy the sunset.
 This is typically what happens almost every night when the weather is beautiful during the warmer months.

 Probably my favourite area in Lisbon!
-The streets are even more narrow and more hilly than ever!
+The streets are even more narrow and hilly than ever!
 You get an awesome workout while visiting all the sites!
 Ha!

 And in close proximity, there is a flea market every Tuesday and Saturday at Feira da Ladra.
 It’s quite a specular scene to see all the vendors displaying all their goods and the massive crowd enjoying the atmosphere.
 Before you leave Alfama, also check out Lisbon Cathedral as well.

-Day Trips from Lisbon
+Day trips from Lisbon

 There is so much to do in Lisbon that it can take several days to see all the sites.
 But make your way out of the city to visit Belém, Sintra and Cascais.
 They are all such extraordinary spots that they deserve their own blog post.
 Take a look at my post on Lisbon day trips.